Find Affordable College Courses

 Read full report on Communications Technologies & Support at Borough of Manhattan Community College

 Out of the 25 schools in New York that were part of this year’s ranking, Hostos Community College landed the # 2 spot on the list.
-Hostos is a moderately-sized public school located in the city of Bronx.
+Hostos is a medium-sized public school located in the large city of Bronx.

 Of the 32 students majoring in communications technologies and support at Hostos, 69% are male and 31% are female.